 What is Asian handicap betting?

-Asian handicap is a football market that applies a handicap to one team to equalise the market's implied probabilities and either eliminates the draw or splits stakes around it.
-A team given a -1.5 handicap must win by two or more goals for the bet to win; a team given a +0.5 handicap wins the bet if the match is drawn or if that team wins.
-Asian handicaps are popular with serious football bettors because the margin is typically lower than on the 1X2 market and because the bet structure allows for more nuanced views than "home win / draw / away win."
-The quarter-goal handicaps (e.g. -0.25, +0.75) split stakes between two adjacent whole or half handicaps, which gives you a form of partial refund on close outcomes.
+A team given a -1.5 handicap must win by two or more goals for the bet to win.
+A team given a +0.5 handicap wins the bet if the match is drawn or if that team wins.
+Quarter-goal handicaps (e.g. -0.25, +0.75) split stakes between two adjacent whole or half handicaps, which gives you a form of partial refund on close outcomes.

 What are over/under markets?

-Over/under (also called totals) lets you bet on whether a numerical match statistic (most commonly goals, but also corners, cards, or points in non-football sports) will be higher or lower than a line set by the bookmaker.
-Over 2.5 goals in a football match wins if there are three or more goals; under 2.5 wins if there are two or fewer.
-Half-goal lines eliminate the push (tie); whole-number lines (over 2.0 goals) can push if exactly that total is scored, in which case the stake is refunded.
+Over 2.5 goals wins if there are three or more.
+Under 2.5 wins if there are two or fewer.
+Half-goal lines eliminate the push (tie).
+Whole-number lines (over 2.0 goals) can push if exactly that total is scored, in which case the stake is refunded.
 Over/under markets tend to have competitive margins and are useful for expressing match-flow views that don't depend on which team wins.

 What is ante-post betting?

-Ante-post betting is placing a bet on an event well before it takes place, usually weeks or months ahead.
-Ante-post is most common in horse racing (Cheltenham Festival, Grand National, Royal Ascot all have active ante-post markets months out) and football outrights (league winner, top scorer).
-The trade-off is price for risk: ante-post prices are generally more generous than they will be closer to the event, but you take on the risk that your selection might not run.
-That's where Non-Runner Money Back concessions (refunding the stake as a free bet if the horse doesn't run) become relevant.
+The trade-off is price for risk.
+Ante-post prices are generally more generous than they will be closer to the event, but you take on the risk that your selection might not run.
+That's where Non-Runner Money Back concessions come in (refunding the stake as a free bet if the horse doesn't run).

 Account, concessions, and offers